 - Know your position.
 This might seem obvious, but find the right position for you and stay there.
 At times, players stray from their position to go after the ball or make a play.
 At that moment, it might seem like a good idea.
 However, it could leave their area of the field vulnerable and result in the opposing team taking advantage.

 - Concentration is key in perfecting your position.
 To be good at your position, you must be able to focus on the game and your role.
-Players that get distracted easily can cost their team the game.
+Players who get distracted easily can cost their team the game.

 - A soccer player will never be successful if they don’t have the right attitude.
 Be motivated and passionate about the position you play and the team that you are on.